 Before determining how much to offer on a house, it’s helpful to have an understanding of what actually goes into a home’s value.
 Lots of factors are involved — and different housing markets will have their own unique quirks — but consideration will always be given to the following:

-- The cost and availability of raw land in the local market
+- The cost and availability of land in the local market

-- The basics of the home itself, including its age, construction materials, square footage, amenities, and so on
+- The basic characteristics of the home itself, including its age, construction materials, square footage, amenities, and so on

 - The condition of the home — in other words, is it move-in ready or in need of immediate repairs?